practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 - Talk about how we ran into problems with DelayedJob due to 1.9.2 and temporarily deployed the slow code.

+- Talk about how we ran into Ruby 1.9.2 problems w. capistrano upgrades right before starting on this feature, and maybe other times earlier too.

 **Fluent API for simulated user**:

 http://en.wikipedia.org/wiki/Fluent_interface